alvarotrigo/fullPage.js/README.md

 ```
 ---
 ### setKeyboardScrolling(boolean)
-Adds or remove the possiblity of scrolling through sections by using the keyboard arrow keys (which is active by default).
+Adds or remove the possibility of scrolling through sections by using the keyboard arrow keys (which is active by default).

 ```javascript
 $.fn.fullpage.setKeyboardScrolling(false);